jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ### Validate end to end connectivity
 Let's next use what we learned in step one of the lab guide about how xrd01 will use ECMP to load balance flows towards xrd07.
 We will test connectivity by initiating a ping from xrd01 to the address 20.0.0.1 in Rome.
 What we don't know is which path it will take as the next-hop could be either xrd02 or xrd05.
 In addition, we want to confirm that the path is using SR-MPLS forwarding.

-Lets use TCPDump to validate our configuration and SR-MPLS forwarding:
+Lets use the tcpdump.sh script to validate our configuration and SR-MPLS forwarding:
 1. Open up two new ssh sessions to the XRD VM and change to the *~/SRv6_dCloud_Lab/util* directory.
 ```
 cd ~/SRv6_dCloud_Lab/util
 ```
-In lab_1 When we ran the XRd topology setup script it called the 'nets.sh' subscript in the ~/SRv6_dCloud_Lab/util directory.
-The nets.sh resolved the underlying docker network IDs wrote them to text files in this directory.
-As an example link "A" in the topology has a mapped file called xrd01-xrd02 which contains the linux network id we need.

-With that understanding the *util* directory also contains a shell script called 'tcpdump.sh'.
-Running "./tcpdump.sh <filename>" will execute Linux TCPdump allowing us to monitor the traffic exiting xrd01 along the path to its destination and back.

 2. In terminal window-1 run the command *./tcpdump.sh xrd01-xrd02*